 Santa Monica Pier was not alone in these public closures.
 Other California retail and entertainment destinations, amusement parks, and retail outlets closed amid concerns over the spread of the coronavirus.
 On Saturday March 7th, Disneyland closed it gates to the public for only the 3rd time in the park’s history.
 Universal Studios, Six Flags Magic Mountain, and Legoland all followed as local and state officials continued to place restrictions on public gatherings, food service delivery, and large events.

-The Centers for Disease Control and Prevention (CDC) provided guidelines and information on their website cdc.gov/coronavirus/.
-Their site includes up-to-date information about the number of cases, measures you can take to reduce the chance of contracting the virus, and a guide for helping determine if you might have become infected.
+For guests seeking more information about COVID-19, the Centers for Disease Control and Prevention (CDC) provides guidelines and information on their website at http://www.cdc.gov/coronavirus This site includes up-to-date information about the number of cases, measures you can take to reduce the chance of contracting the virus, and a guide for helping determine if you might have become infected.

-The Los Angeles County Department of Public Health also launched a micro-site with regularly updated information about the outbreak including a summary of cases in LA County.
-Their site, publichealth.lacounty.gov/media/Coronavirus includes many resources for residents, healthcare professionals and businesses dealing with the threat of outbreak.
+The Los Angeles County Department of Public Health has also launched a micro-site with regularly updated information about the outbreak, including a summary of cases in LA County.
+Their site, http://www.publichealth.lacounty.gov/media/Coronavirus includes many resources for residents, healthcare professionals and businesses dealing with the threat of outbreak.

-The International Association of Amusement Parks and Attractions (IAPPA), of which Pacific Park is a member, also collected resources and information specific to amusement park operators on their site, iaapa.org.
-As an international organization, IAPPA was able to share best practices from amusement parks affected by the outbreak early on in China and Italy to amusement parks in the United States, including Pacific Park.
-This shared learning and resource delivery are key benefits of a globally connected industry.
+The International Association of Amusement Parks and Attractions (IAAPA), of which Pacific Park is a member, has collected resources and information specific to amusement park operators on their site, http://www.iaapa.org.
+As an international organization, IAAPA was able to share best practices from amusement parks affected by the outbreak early on in China and Italy to amusement parks in the United States, including Pacific Park.